tele0x/openshift-intel-tas/README.md

 > NOTE: OpenShift already comes with an extensive list of platform metrics available such as temperature, network, cpu, memory  etc..
 Collectd allows you more flexibility in customization because you can load additional [plugins](https://collectd.org/wiki/index.php/Table_of_Plugins) as needed.

-> NOTE: In this case I have 3 baremetal nodes, if you try to run on a VMs based cluster `intel-rapl` (Running Average Power Limit) is not available and you will hit the following error on the collectd container:
+> NOTE: If you are using intel-rapl to monitor power usage it will not work on VMs, in this case I have 3 baremetal nodes, if you try to run on a VMs based cluster `intel-rapl` (Running Average Power Limit) you will hit the following error on the collectd container:

 ```
 [2022-08-02 15:39:18] [error] Unhandled python exception in loading module: OSError: [Errno 2] No such file or directory: '/sys/devices/virtual/powercap/intel-rapl/intel-rapl:0/max_energy_range_uj'
 Could not read power consumption wraparound value
 ```

+Other than this specific use case you can use the TAS on VMs with any other metric.

 ## Overview